moyer/moyer.github.com/_posts/2013-03-04-one-second-thirty-days.md

 	</figure>
 </div>

-This is a video featuring one second from thirty recent days of my life.
+This is a video (click the image above) featuring one second from thirty recent days of my life.
 I was inspired by a friend's Facebook post and Cesar Kuriyama's [One Second Everyday](http://1secondeveryday.com/) project.
 The idea is to record some video each day and periodically edit together compilations of single seconds.
 You'll end up with about 4 minutes of video for a year.

 I'm really bad at remembering specific days.
 If there's a big event or something important happens, there's a good chance I'll remember.
 More typical woke-up-got-breakfast-did-work-watched-TV-hung-out-with-friends-went-to-bed days, those I rarely remember.